rspamd/rspamd.com/doc/modules/arc.md

 ---
 layout: doc_modules
-title: DKIM signing module
+title: ARC module
 ---

-# DKIM signing module
+# ARC module

-The DKIM signing module has been added in Rspamd 1.5 to provide a relatively simple way to configure DKIM signing, the more flexible alternative being [sign_condition]({{ site.baseurl }}/doc/modules/dkim.html#dkim-signatures) in the DKIM module.

-DKIM signing currently works with Rmilter, Haraka & Communigate.
-For DKIM signing to work, you must [scan outbound mail with rspamd]({{ site.baseurl }}/doc/tutorials/scanning_outbound.html).
+This module checks [ARC](http://http://arc-spec.org/) signatures and seals for emails scanned.
+ARC signatures can establish that this specific message has been signed and then forwarded by a number of  a trusted relays.
+There is a good overview of the `ARC` standard here: <https://dmarc.org/presentations/ARC-Overview-2016Q2-v03.pdf>.

+Rspamd (from 1.6) supports both checking and signing for ARC signatures and seals.
+Internally, it uses [dkim](./dkim.html) module for dealing with signatures.

+The configuration of this module is very similar to both  [dkim](./dkim.html) and  [dkim_signing](./dkim_signing.html) modules.

+## Configuration

+- `whitelist` - a map of domains that should not be checked with ARC (e.g. if that domains have totally broken ARC signer)

 # Principles of operation

-The DKIM signing module chooses signing domains and selectors according to a predefined policy which can be modified with various settings.
+The ARC signing module chooses signing domains and selectors according to a predefined policy which can be modified with various settings.
 Description of this policy follows:

  * To be eligible for signing, a mail must be received from an authenticated user OR a reserved IP address OR an address in the `sign_networks` map (if defined)
  * If envelope from address is not empty, the effective second level domain must match the MIME header From